Barcelona – Costa Brava: Sun, Sea and Culture

 You can see our detailed summer packing list here.

 Since this is a trip that has a lot of inbuilt walking tours, comfortable walking shoes are a must.
-Summertime in Catalonia can be really hot so light linen clothes, flowing dresses and a hat are welcome; sunscreen a must.
+Summertime in Catalonia can be warm so light linen clothes, flowing dresses and a hat are welcome; sunscreen a must.
 We recommend bringing a light cardigan for the evenings and a swimming suit as there are lots of opportunities to enjoy the beach or hotel’s swimming pools.

 The prospect of getting sick while alone in a foreign country is daunting, and this is why we require all our guests have comprehensive travel and medical insurance that includes international evacuation.
 Should you fall sick, we will escort you to the nearest medical facility so you can get the help you need.